EvSivtsova/bank-tech-test/README.md

 ## Code design

+There are three classe BankAccount, BankStatement and InputValidation

-There is one class BankAccount with three public methods:
+BankAccount class has three public methods:
   * deposit and withdraw methods register and store the transactions in memory
-  * bank_statement method provides a record of all the transactions in required format:
+  * bank_statement method hold the instance of BankStatement class, which use the BancAccount data to output a record of all the transactions in required format.
+  *

 <img src="https://github.com/EvSivtsova/bank_tech_test/blob/main/bank_tech_test_final_output.png" width='500'>

 BankAccount transactions and balance variables were made initially public to simplify class behaviour testing and then made private to protect the data.
 Tests have been amended to reflect that change.

-The class allows for manual input of transaction values.
+The BankAccount class allows for manual input of transaction values.
 A possibility to input dates has also been added in order to produce required output of the test tech.

-Methods to validate data inputs have been TDD'd.
+BankStatement and InputValidation were initially part of BankAccount classe but were extracted in line with Single Responsibility Principle.
+The tests have been amended to reflect that change.

 Private methods address the formatting of the data and input validation.